 Old and new, curved and straight, moist landscapes fused filth, flowers.

 --- geometry ---

-Glasgow consists plenty of narrow streets lined with interesting buildings.
-This then makes for a great show when looking up, which I captured in the following frames:
+Glasgow consists of plenty of narrow streets lined with impressive buildings.
+This then makes a show when looking up, which I captured in the following frames:

 --- textures ---